 Educational psychologists work with children, their parents and the staff of learning institutions to make a safe and optimized learning environment.
 They work one on one with students to help them overcome any behavioral or emotional barriers to learning.
 Educational psychologists educate parents and arrange support from community service organizations.
 They assist teachers in creating engaging classroom environments.
 Some educational psychologists choose a career in research, in which case they design or assist in studies and publish results that will improve the quality of educational psychology.

 Educational Psychologist Outlook

-The BLS projected that clinical, counseling and school psychologist jobs would rise 11% from 2012-2022 (www.bls.gov).
-School psychologists in particular should be in greater demand due to the increased awareness of how classroom environments and mental health issues, such as drug abuse and bullying, affect a student's aptitude for learning.
-Even though the demand for educational psychologists was expected to rise, competition for positions should be heavy.
-Psychologists employed by elementary and secondary schools earned a mean annual salary of $71,840 in May 2013, reported the BLS.
+The BLS projects that clinical, counseling and school psychologist jobs will rise by 20% from 2014-2024 (www.bls.gov).
+School psychologists in particular should be in greater demand due to increased awareness of the effects of classroom environments on mental health.
+For example, issues such as drug abuse and bullying are now understood to profoundly affect a student's aptitude for learning.
+Even though demand for educational psychologists is expected to rise, competition for positions should be heavy.
+Psychologists employed by elementary and secondary schools earned a mean annual salary of $74,130 in May, 2015 according to the BLS.